Board of Directors

 Ron Moller

-Northwest Maritime Center and all it represents are major factors in Ron’s choice to live in Port Townsend; serving on the Board provides opportunity to contribute to that enterprise and its future.
+Northwest Maritime and all it represents are major factors in Ron’s choice to live in Port Townsend; serving on the Board provides the opportunity to contribute to that enterprise and its future.

 Kris Morris

-Kris is founding partner of and counsel to the retained executive search firm Morris & Berger.
-During the past 25 years, the firm has received numerous honors, including being named one of the 50 leading retained executive search firms in North America.
-Kris and her colleagues specialize in service to the nonprofit sector.
-Clients include secondary and post-secondary educational institutions, policy organizations, foundations, arts organizations, and human and social service agencies.
+In her professional career, Kris was a founding partner of the retained executive search firm Morris & Berger.
+This firm had a specialty practice focused on the nonprofit sector.
+The firm received numerous awards, including being named one of the 50 leading retained executive search firms in North America.
+Clients included secondary and post-secondary educational institutions, policy organizations, foundations, organizations in the arts, and human and social service agencies.

-She remains active in the philanthropic community, and has served on numerous boards and commissions, including current service on the Port Townsend Arts Commission and previous service on the Greater Los Angeles Boards of the American Red Cross and United Way.
-On a national level, Kris has been a frequent speaker on topics ranging from change management and institutional leadership to cultural competency.
+Kris has always had a deep and abiding commitment to volunteer work and community philanthropy.
+She has served on numerous Boards and Commissions, including as a Trustee (now Emerita) of Occidental College, with previous service on the Greater Los Angeles Boards of the American Red Cross and United Way.
+Kris has spoken nationally on topics ranging from change management and institutional leadership to cultural competency.

 Caitlin Olmsted